AgusMCLH/AgusMCLH/README.md

 # 💫 About Me:
-🔭 I’m currently working on improve my skills.<br>
+🔭 I’m currently working on my skills.<br>
-🌱 I’m currently learning MongoDB and mongoose<br>
+🌱 I’m currently learning Nodejs<br>
 💬 Ask me about anything!<br>
 ⚡ Fun fact: More people have mobile phones than toilets.